teonet-go/.github/profile/README.md

 # Teonet v5

-Teonet v5 pure golang realisation of Trudp and Teonet
+Teonet v5 is pure Golang implementation of Trudp and Teonet librarys and Teonet applications